 Royal Castle Birch Beer

-Royal Castle would end up bottling their famous house-made Birch Beer and Castle Cola and selling it in Florida and Ohio supermarkets.
+Royal Castle would eventually bottle its famous house-made Birch Beer and Castle Cola and sell them in Florida and Ohio supermarkets.

 Other Royal Castle Owned Businesses

 Royal Castle tried to diversify with Royal Carousel, an automated restaurant, Royal Sky Campgrounds, Criterion I Steakhouses, and Pizza Garden.
-None of them turned enough of a profit to get them out of the hole they were in.
+None of them turned enough of a profit to get them out of their financial hole.

 Royal Carousel 1967